 Added clause about intellectual property rights.

 NGI grid oversight service: COD and ROD teams have been experimenting a new metric to measure the performance of ROD teams.
 The metric is called ROD Performance Index and the maximum value is set to 10.
-The service level is defined at:[RODINDEX]
+The service level is defined below at section 5.2.3

 References were updated.